canvasxyz/metropolis/docs/configuration.md

 - **`DOMAIN_OVERRIDE`** the hostname of your site.
 Should match **`API_PROD_HOSTNAME`**.
 - **`DOMAIN_WHITELIST_ITEM_01`** - **`08`** up to 8 possible additional whitelisted domains for client applications to make API requests from.
 Typical setups that use the same URL for the API service as for the public-facing web sites do not need to configure these.
 - **`EMBED_SERVICE_HOSTNAME`** should match **`API_DEV_HOSTNAME`** in production, or **`API_DEV_HOSTNAME`** in development.
 Embedded conversations make API requests to this host.
-- **`SERVICE_URL`** used by client-report to make API calls.
-Only necessary if client-report is hosted separately from the API service.
-Can be left blank.
 - **`STATIC_FILES_HOST`** Used by the API service to fetch static assets (the compiled client applications) from a static file server.
 Within a docker compose network this is "file-server", but could be an external hostname, such as a CDN.

 ### Third Party API Credentials